7372 Drillers and blasters - surface mining, quarrying and construction

 - Provincial blasting licence is usually required for blasters.

-- Trade certification for blasters is compulsory in Nova Scotia.
+- Trade certification for blasters is available, but voluntary, in New Brunswick and Ontario.

 - Drillers and blasters often perform both drilling and blasting activities.